Chase United Quest Card Review

 - Learn More

 Based on our extensive experience researching and redeeming United miles, we peg their value at a minimum of 1.2 cents per point for economy flights (often times getting more value).
-That means you’ll get a minimum in $950 in value from the 100,000 miles after subtracting the annual fee.
-Take into account the large amount of spend to earn the miles, because this is equivalent to what you would spend on 2 credit card welcome offers in most cases.
+That makes the miles worth $960.
+Subtract the annual fee ($250) and you’ll come away with $710 in value — possibly more, depending on how you redeem your miles.

 Need to Know – Welcome Offer Restrictions